 certain special characters

-singular and plural worlds
+singular and plural words

 and certain abbreviations

-Recommendation: We’ve created a really helpful page which shows you how to make sure your desired LLC is available.
+Recommendation: We’ve created a really helpful page which shows you how to make sure your desired LLC name is available.
 We recommend checking that out and then coming back here to search your LLC name.
 Please see LLC University: LLC name distinguishability.